 On March 28, 2023, the Board of Supervisors voted to establish a 15-member Reparations Commission with each Supervisor appointing three members.
 The Commission will create a draft action plan based on its research that will make significant and lasting progress toward repairing public and private systematic discrimination.
 The Commission will also maintain communication with local municipalities focused on reparations to have coinciding efforts, and if possible, collaborate jointly.
 The Commission will provide bi-monthly updates to the Board of Supervisors Ad Hoc Committee on Reparations.
 The draft action plan will include short-term, medium-term, and long-term recommendations.
-The Board of Supervisors Ad Hoc Committee on Reparations consists of no more than two members of the Board of Supervisors, who are overseeing the formation of the Reparations Commission, listening sessions and receive reports on the creation of the draft action plan from the Commission.
+The Board of Supervisors Ad Hoc Committee on Reparations consists of no more than two members of the Board of Supervisors, who are overseeing the formation of the Reparations Commission.
 The Commission will present a draft action plan to the Board of Supervisors Ad Hoc Committee no later than July 1, 2024, for final approval by the full Board of Supervisors.